 You acknowledge that the disclosure of confidential information to others without proper authority or consent may violate state and/or federal law, such as the Family Educational Rights and Privacy Act (FERPA), the Health Insurance Portability and Accountability Act (HIPAA), or the Gramm-Leach-Bliley Act (GLBA).
 You further acknowledge that if you improperly request, use or disclose confidential information, including but not limited to personal and employment-related information, you may be subject to disciplinary action, up to and including termination of employment or dismissal.

 If you have been provided access to confidential or other sensitive information, you must take measures to safeguard it from unauthorized access, release, or disclosure.
 Examples of frequently used personal data elements that you must protect include gender, ethnicity, home address and telephone number, date of birth, income tax withholding data, citizenship, Social Security number, and personal health information.
 Some examples of confidential business information that you must protect include performance evaluations, peer reviews, negotiation details, and risk management information.

-- Temple University Technology Usage Policy
+- Temple University Technology and Software Policy

-- Temple University Software Policy
+- Temple University E-mail Policy

 - Policy Regarding Confidentiality of Student Records